 Class times: Section 001 Tuesday 7:00 -10:00 p.m.
-2050 SSC (Social Science
+2050 SSC (Social Science Centre)

-Centre)

 To be successful in Geography 1100 attendance at lectures is required.

-To help you with this course I do make extensive use of an OWL class site. https://owl.uwo.ca/portal
+To help you with this course I do make extensive use of an OWL class site.
+It is very important you regularly visit OWL.

+https://owl.uwo.ca/portal

 You will need a textbook -pick either of the following.
-(I would suggest the least costly) Textbook Getis, A., Bjelland, M., and Getis, V., Introduction to Geography 14th edition.
-McGraw Hill Publishers.
-New York, NY 2014.
+(I would suggest the least costly) Textbook Getis, A., Bjelland, M., and Getis, V., Introduction to Geography 14th edition, McGraw Hill Publishers, New York, NY 2014.
+(This edition was used last year.)